 See also this post from Remembrance Day 2012 on anti-war poems by veteran soldiers Siegfried Sassoon and Randall Jarrell.

-Tags: army boots, Banneville, basement, Canadian officer, D-Day, historical, history, letters home from the war, Louvigny, Normandy, Normandy landings, Ralph Brown, Suffolk Regiment, things you find in houses, Vancouver, Vancouver News-Herald, Vancouver Sun, war letters, war souvenirs, war trunk, war veteran, WWII
+Tags: army boots, Banneville, basement, Canadian officer, D-Day, historical, history, letters home from the war, Louvigny, men chucking stuff out, Normandy, Normandy landings, Ralph Brown, slit trenches, Suffolk Regiment, Sword Beach, things you find in houses, Vancouver, Vancouver News-Herald, Vancouver Sun, war letters, war souvenirs, war trunk, war veteran, WWII